Mauricio Dubon Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in MLB.
+- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.

 © 2023 Data Skrive.
 All rights reserved.